Catherine Verfaillie: Controversy and aftermath over stem cell falsification

 The report on the ability of adult stem cells to differentiate to different cell types was immediately sensational in scientific circles given that it was the first report of adult-derived stem cells to have properties previously ascribed to embryonic stem cell only.
 The report was immediately also heralded by conservative lawmakers opposed to embryonic stem cell research as proof that such research is not needed.
 Skepticism surrounded the announcement from the beginning: Stuart Orkin from the Harvard Medical School noted, "If the cells are what she says -- and I have no reason to dispute that but no one has demonstrated it yet -- it's pretty remarkable.
 For people interested in tissue regeneration, this would be the cell to work with."

 Verfaillie was noted to immediately benefit from the interest in adult stem cells with her lab size and funding immediately doubling.
 The discovery was considered so ground-breaking that she received several accolades in the first few years after the initial report.
-The British biomedical publication New Scientist declared it as the "ultimate stem cell discovery".
+New Scientist, a popular science magazine covering all aspects of science and technology, declared it as the "ultimate stem cell discovery".
 Problems with working with MAPCs proved difficult to several laboratories who were keen to co-operate in expanding the use of MAPCs.
 In a report in Nature, Dr. Rudolf Jaenisch at MIT was quoted by Nature stating that "I have not seen any convincing data showing that anyone has repeated the chimaera experiment, so I don't think this part of it is true", referring to the claim by Verfaillie that MAPCs when injected into mouse embryos contribute to all tissues.

 The same article also quoted Orkin as saying that the material transfer agreement (MTA) for procuring these cells were so restrictive that his group refused to work with them.
 First reports on potential problems with Verfaillie's group's work came in early 2007 when New Scientist reported that the 2002 Nature paper had some of the images appear in a second paper published at about the same time.
 The article also revealed duplication of images in a 2001 paper on blood, authored by Verfaillie's trainee, Morayma Reyes, and that a patent application for the MAPCs was licensed to a company called Athersys, based in Cleveland, Ohio.
 A series of investigations into at least three instances of data duplication/fabrication by the University of Minnesota followed, which eventually concluded in October 2008 that Morayma Reyes had fabricated data in the 2001 paper.